 Everyone can use estate planning and a will, whether you are rich, poor, young or old.
 If you do not have a will, the state of North Carolina will decide how your assets will be distributed through its intestacy laws.
 Estate planning and a properly drafted will and/or trust can provide for asset distribution to your spouse, children, grandchildren and/or other family.
 For those with substantial assets, consideration must be made for Federal and North Carolina tax laws.

 For those with minor children, a will is imperative to provide for guardianship and trusts in the event of the death of both parents.

 In addition to wills and trusts, many individuals need health care agency designations, living wills and general powers of attorney.

 Years of Experience with Wills, Estate Planning, & Trusts

 An estate plan is not limited to a will; you can set up a variety of legal arrangements to safeguard your assets.
-Trusts can hold assets for safekeeping, and your estate plan can also encompass living wills, powers of attorney, and Social Security planning.
-Our attorneys can handle all of these matters.
-Call our Smithfield, North Carolina office at (919) 934-6187, or toll free at (800) 280-6676 or our Cleveland/Garner office at (919) 661-2005.
+Trusts can hold assets for safekeeping, and your estate plan can also encompass living wills and powers of attorney, Our attorneys can handle all of these matters.
+Call our Smithfield, North Carolina office at (919) 934-6187, or toll-free at (800) 280-6676 or our Cleveland/Garner office at (919) 661-2005.
 You can also contact us through this web site.
 For more information on our legal practices visit our legal services page.